-A global service is a database service that is use to access data in a sharded database.
+A global service is a database service that is use to access data in an Oracle Globally Distributed Database sharded database.

 A global service is an extension to the notion of the traditional database service.
 All of the properties of traditional database services are supported for global services.
 For sharded databases, additional properties are set for global services - for example, database role, replication lag tolerance, region affinity between clients and shards, and so on.
 For a read-write transactional workload, a single global service is created to access data from any primary shard in a sharded database.
-For highly available shards using Active Data Guard, a separate read-only global service can be created.
+For highly available shards using Oracle Active Data Guard, a separate read-only global service can be created.

-Management Interfaces for a Sharded Database
+Management Interfaces for Oracle Globally Distributed Database

-The GDSCTL command-line utility is used to configure, deploy, monitor, and manage an Oracle Sharding sharded database.
-Oracle Enterprise Manager Cloud Control can also be used for sharded database monitoring and management.
+The GDSCTL command-line utility is used to configure, deploy, monitor, and manage an Oracle Globally Distributed Database sharded database.
+Oracle Enterprise Manager Cloud Control can also be used for monitoring and management.